mkiang/cdrhelper/README.md

 ### Generate the call information
 There are two ways to generate call information.
 The first way (easy way) is just a wrapper for the second way.
 The second way offers more control.
+At the end of either process, you will have `G` the underlying network, `df` a dataframe of call information, and `attr` attribute information for each node.

 #### (1) The easy way
 ```